deletedcu/angular-demo/lectures/day-2/what_is_routing.md

 # What is Routing?

 ## Lesson Objectives
+*By the end of this, developers will be able to:*

-1. Describe Routing
+- Describe Routing
-1. Demo Routing
+- Demo Routing

 ## Describe Routing

-- Routing is the process an app uses mimic the feel of traditional navigation
+- Routing is the process an app uses to mimic the feel of traditional navigation
 - The process:
     1. Define a set of URLs for the app to listen for
     1. When a user visits those particular URLs, the app will load a component into a specific part of the page